How can I participate?

 There are many amazing ways to participate in AIDS/LifeCycle!
 Here are 5 awesome ways YOU can get connected to the AIDS/LifeCycle community and find your route to getting involved.

 Our Cyclists have guts, dedication, and strength.
-They ride the 545 miles from SF to LA and fundraise a minimum of $3K throughout the year.
+They ride the 545 miles from SF to LA and fundraise a minimum of $3,500 by 5/22/2024.
 You’ll be paired with a Cyclist Representative who will support your training and fundraising every pedal stroke of the way, no matter your fitness level or fundraising experience.
+Click here to learn more about registering as a Cyclist on AIDS/LifeCycle.

 Roadies are the hardworking individuals who volunteer their time for the full week of AIDS/LifeCycle.
-Every Roadie is placed on a team, led by volunteer Roadie Captains, that determines their working group for the week.
+Every Roadie fills out an interest form after registering and is then placed on a team.
 For 7 days, these folks dedicate their time, energy, and hearts to waking up very early and going to sleep late to move this event down the coast.
+Click here to learn more about registering to be a Roadie.

 Our volunteers support AIDS/LifeCycle one day at a time!
 From supporting indiviual Special Events throughout the season to coming out in full-force to help Orientation Day run smoothly, our volunteers meet every challenge with a smile.
 Click here to learn about the different ways you can be involved as a volunteer!

 AIDS/LifeCycle is all about raising critical funds to support San Francisco AIDS Foundation and the Los Angeles LGBT Center.
-You can support AIDS/LifeCycle by making a donation, either to an individual participant, or by making a general donation to the AIDS/LifeCycle 2022 General Donation Fund.
+You can support AIDS/LifeCycle by making a donation, either to an individual participant.
+You can also make a general donation to the AIDS/LifeCycle General Donation Fund online by clicking here, or download an offline donation form for AIDS/LifeCycle’s benefiting agencies: San Francisco AIDS Foundation and the Los Angeles LGBT Center.
 Every dollar counts, and your donations are put to work immediately!

 How do I prepare for the Ride?